ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/01_global_stability_analysis/scripts/README.md

 - `01_make_jmjc_index.sh` — template for generating JmjC- and pocket-related index groups
 - `02_center_trajectory.sh` — template for centering the trajectory and making molecules whole
-- `03_fit_to_core.sh` — template for fitting the trajectory to the JmjC core C-alpha atoms
+- `03_fit_to_core.sh` — template for fitting the trajectory to the JmjC core Cα atoms
 - `04_extract_protein_tpr.sh` — template for generating a protein-only TPR for downstream analyses

 ### Analysis scripts